Office of Diversity, Equity and Inclusion

 Dr. Michael A. Yassa is professor of Neurobiology and Behavior, director of the UCI Brain Initiative and co-director of the UCI Center for the Neurobiology of Learning and Memory.
 As the BioSci inaugural associate dean of diversity, equity and inclusion, he is deeply committed to supporting all members of our Bio Sci community and ensuring that they are situated in a working and learning environment that allows them to thrive and promotes their success.

-Dr. Aimee Edinger is professor of Developmental and Cell Biology and has served as the Biological Science Equity Advisor over the four years.
+Dr. Monica Daley is professor of Ecology and Evolutionary Biology and was appointed to be the Biological Science Equity Advisor in 2022.
 She participates in faculty recruiting by approving search strategies and raising awareness of Best Practices.
 Additionally, she organizes faculty development programs, with both formal and informal mentoring, and addresses individual issues raised by women and underrepresented minority faculty.

 Director, Communications and Special Projects